Alissa Abdo, M.A.

 Diana is co-founder of On The Move and brings over 30 years of experience to the organization, including program development and implementation, financial management, and organizational systems development to name only a few.
 Diana and Leslie Medine have co-founded a number of programs together, including Alternatives In Action, HOME, On The Verge, and Moving Forward Towards Independence, which Diana currently serves as President of the Board of Director.

 Did you know . . .
 Diana enjoys weaving and woodcarving?

-Lindsey has been with On The Move for seven years and works part-time with our Fund Development Team to sustain and expand On The Move programs and initiatives.
-She is the lead of our Annual Fund Campaign and works specifically with individual and corporate donors, as well as coordinates community events and fundraisers.
+Stephanie has been with On The Move since 2017, providing direct services to young people at VOICES Sonoma.
+In 2019, she took on the additional role of working with the Fund Development Team, supporting each of On The Move’s initiatives and helping them meet their fundraising goals.
+Stephanie is the lead of OTM’s Annual Fund Campaign and works specifically with individual and corporate donors, as well as coordinates community events and fundraisers.

 Did you know . . .
-Lindsey is a fiction author who writes under her maiden name, Lindsey Pogue?
+Stephanie is a proud auntie of 8!

 Stephanie Davis, B.A.

 Stephanie has been a part of the On The Move team for two years and provides administrative support to OTM executive staff and program directors.
 Stephanie plays a key role in organization-wide communication and manages special projects.

 Did you know . . .
 Stephanie was a rotary youth exchange student and lived in Finland for a year?

 Gabriela joined On The Move after working as an Emergency Case Manager supporting Napa residents in immedediate fire relief.
 A dedicated mother of two children, Gabriela received her Insurance Broker’s License with the Department of Insurance in Sacramento and she was an insurance agent for seven years.
 She brings her attention to detail and organization to supporting our Executive Director and OTM office.

 Did you know . . .
 Gaby enjoys tae bo classes after work!